 b.
 Denial of access shall be in writing stating the reason therefor and advising the requester of his

-right to appeal to the Board President, who shall be identified by name, business address business telephone number.
+or her right to appeal to the Board President, who shall be identified by name, business address and business telephone number.

 c.
-If CCE fails to provide requested records promptly as required by Sections, such failure
+If CCE fails to provide requested records promptly as required by Section 5, such failure

 shall be deemed a denial of access by CCE.

 d.
-Any person denied access to records m appeal within 30 days of denial.
+Any person denied access to records must appeal in writing and filed within 30 days of denial.

 e.
-The time for deciding the appeal by the Board President shall commence upon receipt of written
+The time for deciding the appeal by the Board President shall commence upon receipt of a written

 appeal identifying: